FawazQutami/Travelling-Salesman-Problem-Simulated-Annealing/README.md

 # Travelling Salesman Problem - TSP
+The travelling salesperson problem (TSP) is a classic optimization problem where the goal is to determine the shortest tour of a collection of n “cities” (i.e. nodes), starting and ending in the same city and visiting all of the other cities exactly once.
 “Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?”

 I have chosen Simulated Annealing Algorithm to solve the TSP, because it has some parameters in which I can tweak to reach a reasonable solution - the goal of simulated annealing is to minimize the energy of a system (minimizing a cost function).